oggy/looksee/README.markdown

     Array
       to_a  to_ary  to_s  to_yaml

+## Proxy objects

+Objects that delegate everything via `method_missing` to some other object can be tricky, because they will delegate `ls` itself.
+To view such objects, you can always do:

+    Looksee[object]

+This method inspects the object via interpreter extensions, so it works for the most Byzantine object.
+It will also work for `BasicObject` instances that don't have an `ls` method. `Object#ls` is simply a wrapper around `Looksee.[]`.

+## To the source!

-And if you want to know more about any of those methods, Looksee can take you straight to the source in your editor:
+If you want to know more about any of those methods, Looksee can take you straight to the source in your editor:

-    > [].ls.edit :to_set
+    [].ls.edit :to_set

 By default, this uses `vi`; customize it like this:

     # %f = file, %l = line number
     Looksee.editor = "mate -l%l %f"

-See more in the quick reference:
+## Quick Reference

+We've got one:

-    irb> Looksee.help
+    Looksee.help

 Enjoy!